Online Statistical Inference for Contextual Bandits via Stochastic Gradient Descent: Asymptotic Properties of Adaptive Weighted SGD

-We defer the proof details to Appendix~\ref{sec:app-remainder}, where a detailed decomposition of the remainder term into four quantities and their upper bounds are also provided.
-Note that to derive the above decomposition, we require a slightly stronger condition (condition (a) in the theorem statement).
-The second condition in Theorem~\ref{thm:ls-fs} requires a certain level of continuity of the distribution of covariate $X$.
-These extra conditions can be easily satisfied, e.g., when $X$ obeys a non-degenerate normal distribution.
-To study the Bahadur representation, we need a generalization of the coupling we defined in Equation~\eqref{eq:coupling}.
-Now let us consider the $(|\A|-1)$-simplex $S = \{(x_1, \dots, x_{|\A|}) \mid x_i \geq 0, \sum x_i = 1\}$.
-It has $|\A|$ vertices given by $V_i = (0, \dots, 0, 1, 0, \dots, 0)$ where $1$ is in the $i$-th coordinate.
-Take a point $P$ uniformly from $S$.
+We defer the proof details to Section~F of the supplement, where we decompose the remainder term into four quantities and provide their upper bounds.
+To derive the above decomposition, we need a certain level of continuity of the distribution of covariate $X$. {The assumption (a) can be verified under different policies with various combination of $\beta_1$ and $\beta_2$.
+Details for verifying (a) are provided in Sections~F.1 and F.2 of the supplement.} The assumption (b) is a fourth moment condition that strengthens Assumption~\ref{assum:gram}, enabling the use of the Martingale central limit theorem.
+To study the Bahadur representation, we require a generalization of the coupling we defined in \eqref{eq:coupling}.
+Consider the $(|\A|-1)$-simplex $S = \{(x_1, \dots, x_{|\A|}) \mid x_i \geq 0, \sum x_i = 1\}$.
+It has $|\A|$ vertices given by $V_i = (0, \dots, 0, 1, 0, \dots)$ where $1$ is in the $i$-th coordinate.
+Pick a point $P$ uniformly from $S$.
 For any categorical distribution with probability $(p_1, \dots, p_{|\A|})$, define $K = (p_1, \dots, p_{|\A|})$.
-The probability that $P$ lies in the sub-simplex with vertices $\{V_1, \dots, \hat{V}_i, \dots , V_{|\A|}, K\}$ ($V_i$ is deleted) is exactly $p_i$.
+The probability that $P$ lies in the sub-simplex with vertices $\{V_1, \dots, V_{i-1},V_{i+1} \dots , V_{|\A|}, K\}$ ($V_i$ is deleted) is exactly $p_i$.
 Thus, $K$ gives a partition of $S$ that has the required categorical distribution and we can use this to define the action $A$.
-Furthermore, given two different distributions $K, K^\prime$, it is easy to see that the quantity $\P(A \neq A^\prime)$ is bounded by $C d_{\rm TV}(K, K^\prime)$, where $C$ is some constant which only depends on $|\A|$.
+Furthermore, given two different distributions $K, K^\prime$, the quantity $\P(A \neq A^\prime)$ is bounded by $C d_{\rm TV}(K, K^\prime)$, where $C$ is some constant which only depends on $|\A|$.

-Given the Bahadur representation of $\bar{\theta}_t$, we now emphasize the difference in the convergence rate of the adaptive SGD and the classical SGD results \citep{polyak1992acceleration, shao2022berry}.
-The remainder term under adaptive settings has a rate of $\mathcal{O}_p\left(t^{-\alpha + \frac{1}{2}} + t^{-\frac{\alpha}{4}} + t^{\alpha-1}\right)$, slower than that under classical settings \eqref{eq:bahadur-rep-classical}.
-If we minimizer the order of the rate over $\alpha\in(\frac12,1)$, we have that the optimal convergence rate of the remainder term is $\mathcal{O}(t^{-0.2})$ with $\alpha=0.8$.
-In Appendix \ref{sec:app-remainder}, we further establish a lower bound on a critical component in the remainder term.
-Even though the lower bound does not match the upper bound established in Theorem \ref{thm:ls-fs}, it indicates a strictly slower convergence than the classical SGD setting.
-This slower rate results from the reliance between the convergence of the estimator $\theta_t$ and that of the policy function $\pi(X_t,\theta_{t-1})$.
-Such a phenomenon is not limited to the $\varepsilon$-greedy policy, but also expected for a wide range of different policies.